 Medical Malpractice

 Medical malpractice claims are often the most challenging and time-consuming.
 Much of the work in these cases revolves around determining how your healthcare provider deviated from the standard of care another similar provider would have given you.
-In many cases, doctors are sued for misdiagnosing a serious condition or completely miss a diagnosis.
+In many cases, doctors are sued for misdiagnosing a serious condition or completely missing a diagnosis.
 If another doctor had not missed your diagnosis, we could have shown that you were the victim of malpractice.

 In other cases, your doctor might not have obtained your informed consent to a procedure or treatment plan.
 Healthcare providers are required to inform you of all the potential side effects and risks associated with the particular recommendation, not just its benefits.
 For example, if a doctor was performing surgery on your stomach, which you consented to, but decided to do a little work on another area you did not discuss, it could be malpractice if the additional treatment was unnecessary or could be performed after getting informed consent for that operation.